rchain/architecture-docs/execution_model/rhovm.rst

     *Figure - Two-stage binding from Names to values*

-Each instance of the VM maintains a set of environments into which the bindings of locations to values will be committed.
-Commits are realized by the rho-calculus I/O reduction semantics, which consist of a single substitution/evaluation rule:
+State changes are achieved by application of the rho-calculus I/O reduction (substitution) rule:

 ::